Bri-W12/bioinfo-projects/week 01/README.md

 # Assignment for Week

 Answers to Questions

-5. samtools 1.22.1
+My version of samtools is 1.22.1

+    samtools version

 6. To make a nested directory: mkdir edu cd edu